wazo-platform/wazo-doc/source/administration/customerinfo/sheetconfiguration.rst

  * Link: When a user or agent answers a call
  * Unlink: When a user or agent hangup a call
  * Incoming DID: Received a call in a DID
- * Outgoing Call: Made an outgoing call
  * Hangup: Hangup the call
- * Incoming Queue: Received a call in a queue
- * Incoming Group: Received a call in a group
- * Fax reception: Received a fax

 .. figure:: images/events_configuration.png
    :scale: 85%